 Garden and Landscape grants are intended to support primary research of a specific site.
 Project grants may be used for a broad array of projects including field research, site analysis, botanical surveys, heritage conservation and restoration planning, with the goal of promoting the preservation and understanding of historic gardens and other significant designed landscapes.

 For Byzantine project awards, priority is given to small projects, as well as start-up support for new projects, or for the final push for completion.
-Funding is non-recurring and will be awarded for one season only per project.

 Qualifications and Conditions

 Project grants are limited to applicants holding a doctorate or the equivalent, and are awarded on the basis of:

 - ability and preparation of the principal project personnel (including knowledge of the requisite languages) and

 - interest and value of the project to the specific field of study.

 Individuals currently affiliated with Dumbarton Oaks are not eligible.
 Applications are reviewed by an external committee of scholars in the relevant field.
 Awards are made for projects conducted within the span of one fiscal year (July 1, 2016, through June 30, 2017).